LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

-Cohen suggested a general guideline to interpret this effect size as an absolute value: 0.2 to 0.3 is considered a 'small' effect; around 0.5, a 'medium' effect; and 0.8 and larger, a 'large' effect.
+Jacob Cohen (inventor of Cohen's *d*) suggested a general guideline to interpret this effect size as an absolute value: 0.2 to 0.3 is considered a 'small' effect; around 0.5, a 'medium' effect; and 0.8 and larger, a 'large' effect.
 The output suggests that the observed difference is a medium effect size.

 <!--However, keep in mind these rules are not absolute.
 In some fields of research and in relation to some problems the rules of thumb may be slightly different.
 You need, in professional practice, to be alert to those nuances by being familiar to the rules that other researchers use in your particular area of work.-->